 - (2) For subsection (1), each of the following is a type of accreditation-

 - (a) approved examiner;

 - (b) approved person;

 - (c) driver trainer for a class of motor vehicle;

 - (d) rider trainer;

 - (e) pilot vehicle driver;

 - (f) escort vehicle driver;

 - (g) traffic controller.

-- (3) An application must be-

-- (a) made in the approved form; and

-- (b) supported by enough information to enable the chief executive to decide the application; and

-- (c) accompanied by the prescribed fee.
+- (3) An application must be accompanied by the prescribed fee.

-- (1) The chief executive must consider the application after receiving all necessary information relevant to the application and- - (a) grant the application, with or without conditions the chief executive considers reasonable and relevant; or - (b) refuse to grant the application. - (2) Despite subsection (1), the chief executive may refuse to consider an application if the applicant holds an accreditation of the same type, whether under the name stated in the application or under another name.
+- (1) The chief executive must consider the application after receiving all necessary information relevant to the application and, subject to section 147D(4) and (5)- - (a) grant the application, with or without conditions the chief executive considers reasonable and relevant; or - (b) refuse to grant the application. - (2) Despite subsection (1), the chief executive may refuse to consider an application if the applicant holds an accreditation of the same type, whether under the name stated in the application or under another name.